sb-ai-lab/Eco2AI/README.md

 ## About Eco2AI :clipboard: <a name="1"></a>
-Eco2AI is a python library for CO<sub>2</sub> emission tracking.
-It monitors energy consumption of CPU and GPU, then estimates equivalent carbon emissions.
+The Eco2AI is a python library for CO<sub>2</sub> emission tracking.
+It monitors energy consumption of CPU & GPU devices and estimates equivalent carbon emissions.
-Eco2AI is applicable to all python scripts, all you need is to add couple strings to your code.
-All emission data and your devices info are logged into local file.
+The Eco2AI is applicable to all python scripts and all you need is to add the couple of strings to your code.
+All emissions data and information about your devices are recorded in a local file.

-Every single run of Tracker() accompanies with session description added into logging file including the following items:
+Every single run of Tracker() accompanies by a session description added to the log file, including the following elements:

 + project_name
 + experiment_description